ovh/data-processing-samples/java_S3WordCount/README.md

 ## Spark version compatibility matrix

-update your Spark version and dependency in your pom.xml
+update Spark version and dependency in pom.xml according to your need.

 |               Spark      | Dependencies |
 |--------------------------|--------------------------|